-Up to 12 credit hours of graded or non-graded courses may be counted toward both degrees.
-Other than the sharing of up to 12 credit hours, a student in dual degree programs will have to comply with the requirements of both degree programs as stated in the dual degree agreement.
+At least 18 credit hours must be unique to each program.
+Students in dual degree programs will have to comply with the requirements of both degree programs as stated in the dual degree agreement.

 A student must apply to and be accepted by both programs before officially beginning the dual degree program.
 In a practical sense, this means that a student should either be accepted by both programs at the same time or be accepted to the second program by the end of the second semester in the first program.
 Dual degrees will not be awarded after the curricular requirements for both programs have already been met without initial application.